jakubix30/Owncast-windows-fix/README.md

 The frontend is the web interface that includes the player, chat, embed components, and other UI.

 1. This project lives in the `web` directory.
-1. Run `npm install` to install the Javascript dependencies.
+1. Run `npm install` to install the Javascript dependencies, maybe some `npm audit`.
 1. Run `npm run dev`

 ## TODO